Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

-\begin{remark} Notably, \autoref{thm:semi_positive_no_boundary} deals with non-smoothable singular Fanos too, about which we remark that: \begin{enumerate} \item This is the first result about (semi-)positivity of the CM line bundle dealing with non-smoothable singular Fanos, as explained in \autoref{rem:partial_results}. \item Non-smoothable singular Fanos is the general case, for example in the sense that smoothable $K$-semi-stable Fanos are bounded, even without fixing the anti-canonical volume (one can put this together from \cite{Kollar_Miyaoka_Mori_Rational_connectedness_and_boundedness_of_Fano_manifolds,Jiang_Boundedness_of_Q-Fano_varieties_with_degrees_and___alpha-invariants_bounded_from_below}).
-On the other hand, non-smoothable $K$-semi-stable Fanos are unbounded if one does not fix the volume, as can be seen by considering quasi-\'etale quotients by bigger and bigger finite groups of $\bP^2$, which are $K$-semi-stable according to \cite[Cor.
+\begin{remark} Notably, \autoref{thm:main} deals with non-smoothable singular Fano varieties too, about which we remark that: \begin{enumerate} \item This is the first result about (semi-)positivity of the CM line bundle dealing with non-smoothable singular Fano varieties. \item A typical $K$-semistable Fano variety is non-smoothable.
+In fact, smooth Fano varieties of a given dimension are bounded regardless of K-semi-stability \cite{Kollar_Miyaoka_Mori_Rational_connectedness_and_boundedness_of_Fano_manifolds}, and so are smoothable $K$-semi-stable varieties \cite{Jiang_Boundedness_of_Q-Fano_varieties_with_degrees_and___alpha-invariants_bounded_from_below}.
+On the other hand, non-smoothable $K$-semistable Fano varieties of a given dimension are unbounded if one does not fix the volume, as can be seen by considering quasi-\'etale quotients by bigger and bigger finite subgroups of $\Aut(\bP^2)$, which quotients are $K$-semi-stable according to \cite[Cor.
 1.7]{Fujita_Uniform_K-stability_and_plt_blowups_of_log_Fano_pairs}.

 \end{enumerate}

 \end{remark}